 Allow me to briefly provide two examples of SQ subwoofers.

-In an 8″ subwoofer format, you’d be hard pressed to beat the Tang Band W8-740P.
+In an 8″ subwoofer format, you’d be hard pressed to beat something like the Tang Band W8-740P.

 This subwoofer sports a very strong motor, very low moving mass (94 grams, or .29g/cm2), and a low Qts (0.30).
 As a bonus, this subwoofer features a very high excursion (for an 8″) with 12mm of xmax.
 At the time of writing, this subwoofer can be purchased for $78 plus shipping and will work beautifully in .4 cubic feet sealed gross.
 It may not be very pretty, but it works excellently.
 Power handling is 150W RMS

 On the other end of the spectrum, we have a sub like the Peavy 15″ LowRider.

 This subwoofer is a bit unusual, being a pro audio subwoofer, but it has a cult-like following in certain car audio SQ groups, and for good reason.
 In a 15″ format, this subwoofer’s moving mass comes in at 142 grams, or .17g/cm2.
 What lacks in xmax (9.5mm), it makes up for in sheer cone area (840 cm2).
 Qts is .342.
 This subwoofer sells for $200 and provides unparalleled sound quality.
 I would use one in 2.25 cubic feet sealed; respectable and perfectly manageable when you consider the added height would not otherwise be used in your trunk with a smaller subwoofer.

 Well, that’s all I have time for today.
 If you have any questions or need any recommendations, feel free to leave a comment.
 I’m always open to feedback and criticism as we’re all on a path of learning, so if there’s something I got all wrong, let me know and I can make some changes.